Poikilos/integratoredu/README.md

 * (2017-08-30) renamed sign-student action to sign-extcare, renamed picked_up_by to chaperone, sign-extcare to student-microevent

 ## Regression tests
-* always check literal uses of sections (where section or req.session.section or similar variable should be used instead)
+* check for literal uses of sections (where section or req.session.section or similar variable should be used instead)
+* check for uses of peek before has_setting if value is in defaults (has_setting should be used first since loads default and saves settings to file, if default exists)

 ## Known Issues
 ~=low-priority
 ?=needs verification in current git version
+* split-entry is not working yet
+* doesn't load new month on month change (keeps existing months lists instead, until restart)
 * trim values after loading (for example, family_id may contain spaces in quoted YAML string)
 * (!) keep only earliest time for date, so doesn't add multiple charges to family for same day if entered multiple times accidentally
 * can't load defaults using new use of scoping in has_setting